mike99mac/minimy-mike99mac/README.md

 CUDA available: False
 ```

-Finally a script was written to create a venv for the Nvidia GPU.
-It is here: (mksttvenvgpu)
+Finally a script was written to create a venv for the Nvidia GPU here: https://github.com/mike99mac/minimy-mike99mac/blob/main/mksttvenvgpu

 This script downloads *wheel files* for Python torch, torchaudio and torchvision, then installs them in the venv.
 Finally the output was good: